-The DRT Protocol does not provide any mechanism for browsing keys; they must be distributed by other means.
+The DRT Protocol does not provide any mechanism for browsing keys and is distributed by other means.

 There are two primary roles in a DRT:

 Resolver: A node seeking to obtain endpoint information for a given key by sending (and, when appropriate, resending) resolution requests to other nodes within a cloud.